 Don’t forget about evolution.
 We’ve only had electricity for about 150 years, and humans don’t evolve that quickly.
 Just because we have a slew of modern implementations and we CAN and are willing to power-through 24/7, doesn’t mean we should.
 Keep in mind that we have numerous internal clocks, and they all need to be in sync to keep bodies to stay in harmony

-It’s important to get sunlight in the morning, so that your body receives the signals that it’s daytime.
+It’s important to get sunlight in the morning, so that our bodies receive the signals that it’s daytime.
 Morning light sets the biological clock to the correct wake/sleep cycle.
 In some cases, artificial blue light is OK, especially for people who do shift work or for those suffering from Seasonal Affective Disorder (this is usually prescribed by a doctor).
 I’ve read some conflicting information, and many sleep experts — homeopathic and medical, Western and Eastern — are cautioning us about artificial light not just at night, but also during the day.
-So open those blinds as soon as you can, and be sure to get outside in the morning or at some point during the day (and not just in the driveway between your house and the car).
+So open those blinds as soon as you can, and be sure to get outside in the morning or at some point during the day (and not just in the driveway between your house and the car.)

 You’ve probably heard this already, but turn down the lights at night — especially within 30 minutes to one hour of going to bed.
 This is a great excuse to get a little more Hyyge in your life, which I’m all about.
 Candles, conversation and cuddles, people.
 Accent lighting is your friend at night.
 This may mean you want to brush your teeth and wash-up by candlelight or nightlight or wall sconce or any kind of low light that isn’t a bright overhead light — you can even take a few of the lightbulbs out of your over-mirror lighting.
 Based on Goose’s reaction and feedback from the last post, kids seem to really like these negative ion emitters.